John Litvack

-John A. Litvack (May 25, 1945 – March 21, 2015) was an American television producer and media executive who was head of scheduling and programming for The WB Network and was an executive at CBS, NBC, MGM and Disney TV.
-He was called the "dean of current programming."
+John A. Litvack (May 25, 1945 – March 21, 2015) was an American television producer and media executive who was head of scheduling and programming for The WB network and earlier was an executive at CBS, NBC, MGM Television and Walt Disney Television.
+He was called the "dean of current programming".

-Biography
+Early life and education

-Litvack was born in Newton, Massachusetts on May 25, 1945.
-He received a bachelor's degree from Columbia University in 1966 and began his television career as a cue-card holder for the children's television series Captain Kangaroo.
+Litvack was born in Newton, Massachusetts, on May 25, 1945.
+He received a bachelor's degree from Columbia University in 1966.

+Career

+He began his television career as a cue-card holder for the children's television series Captain Kangaroo.